dcchambers/dcchambers.github.io/_posts/2018-05-11-radiology-tech-stack.md

 interface with HL7 (Healthcare data standard) and DICOM (imaging standard) data faster than ever.

+Why is working on the Philips/AI Bridge platform so great?
+Here's a couple reasons.
+* **Real-Time Normalized Database.** We work with a lot of data from a lot of different sources.
+They aggregate that data, validate it, and let us access it with stupid simple queries.
+* **HIPAA Audit Logging.** HIPAA isn't anything to mess with.
+A single failure can cost your company/hospital/university millions.
+Writing code to log everything for future potential audits isn't so fun either.
+* **Authentication.** They tap into our Active Directory for Single Sign On and also allow integration with PACS and other clinical applications.
+* **Share with others.** We can tap into applications that other groups have built on the Bridge platform and use/extend them as we need.
+We can also share what we have done with others!
+Sharing is caring! :wave:

+*TL;DR - they take care of the boring stuff and let us ship apps in record time!*

+Ruby on Rails! *In 2018?!* Of course :wink: I'm sure I'll write more on this later.

 ### Wordpress

 [Our website](https://radiology.wisc.edu) is a Wordpress website that follows